TheAnishNiroula/theanishniroula/README.md

-## I'm Anish Niroula, a tech enthusiast who loves to learn about new things.
+## I'm Anish Niroula, a gamer geek playing with bits & pixels.

 <details open>
 <summary> <b>Connect with me on</b>: </summary>